questionmorc/petal-platform-test/OPERATOR.md

 1. Visit the [minikube documentation](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Fx86-64%2Fstable%2Fbinary+download)
 2. Follow the instructions for your platform.
 3. Verify that the minikube command is installed correctly `minikube --help`.
    If the help is not displayed and your system cannot find the `minikube` command.
-Veriy that the binary is available in your PATH.
+Verify that the binary is available in your PATH.

 ## Start Minikube Cluster